• Skip to primary navigation

 Common health issues

-Borzoi dogs are usually healthy, but it’s important that breeders screen the dogs for health conditions including elbow and hip dysplasia, osteochondritis dissecans, and progressive retinal atrophy.
+Borzoi dogs are usually healthy, but breeders must screen the dogs for health conditions, including elbow and hip dysplasia, osteochondritis dissecans, and progressive retinal atrophy.

 Brush your Borzoi’s teeth daily and regularly check its floppy ears to ensure it’s not developing an ear infection.